 Figure 5: Display Settings drop-down menu

 - If you are on a single display environment, these options will be grayed out.
-On a dual display environment, you can use the Swap Presenter View and Slide Show option to swap displays between your laptop and projector.
-The Duplicate Slide Show option will show the active view on both displays.
+On a dual-display environment, you can use the Swap Presenter View and Slide Show option to swap displays between your primary and secondary displays.
+The Duplicate Slide Show option will show Slide Show view on both displays.

 - End Slide Show: Exits the presentation.
 You can also duplicate this option using the Esc keyboard shortcut.

 Shows above the Slide Preview area, as shown in Figure 6, below.
 The Timer determines the time elapsed since the slide show started.
-Additionally, PowerPoint 2016 introduces two extra buttons for Pause/Resume and Restart.
+Additionally, PowerPoint provides two buttons for Pause/Resume and Restart.

 Figure 6: Slide Preview and Timer